 HUD regulations prohibit assistance to ineligible family members.
 A mixed family is one that includes at least one U.S. citizen or eligible immigrant and any number of ineligible family members.
-The PHA must prorate the assistance provided to a mixed family.
+Except for non-public housing over income families, the PHA must prorate the assistance provided to a mixed family.
 The PHA will first determine TTP as if all family members were eligible and then prorate the rent based upon the number of family members that actually are eligible.
 To do this, the PHA must: